 Dhoni: Long Haired Finisher to Captain Cool

 Mahendra Singh Dhoni is the only captain in the world to have tasted success in all formats of the game, and that too in just four years.
 No wonder, batting legend Sachin Tendulkar calls the 29-year-old the best among the nine captains he has played under in his 21-year career.
 Australian great Greg Chappell calls Dhoni the best captain in the world today.
+Former Indian skipper Kapil Dev, who led the country to its first major cricketing triumph - the 1983 Prudential World Cup - has no qualms in accepting that Dhoni is a better captain.

 Soon after, he was given charge of the team in the other two formats of the game too - one day internationals and Test cricket.
 The manner in which he has gone about transforming a formerly 'also ran' team into the best in the world offers valuable lessons in management and leadership.